arvinsingla/startle/README.md

 # Startle

-A simple webapp to help you choose your starting word in Wordle.
+A simple webapp to help you choose your starting word in Wordle